 East Wing, Bathurst Court House Russell Street | Bathurst, NSW, 2795

-Tuesday, Wednesday, Thursday, Friday 10am to 4pm.
-Sunday, Saturday 11am to 2pm.
+Due to on-going building works, the Museum will be closed until March 2021.
 Displays are changed regularly to showcase the Society's collection of over 8,000 objects, some large, some small but all interesting and with a story to tell.

 70-78 Keppel Street | Bathurst, NSW, AU, 2795